-If you have spotted any signs of domestic abuse, the next step is to reach out and support your friend.
+If you have spotted signs of domestic abuse, the next step is to reach out and support them.
 For many people, talking to someone can be the first step towards safety.
 Once things are out in the open your friend may be able to see their situation more clearly.
 Talking about their experiences can make them feel stronger and less overwhelmed.

-If your friend or relative is experiencing domestic abuse they may be feeling very alone, so it’s important to listen and offer non-judgmental support.
+If your the person is experiencing domestic abuse they may be feeling very alone, so it’s important to listen and offer non-judgmental support.

 Many people believe that domestic abuse is a private matter, to be dealt with behind closed doors.
-But the reality is that domestic abuse is a crime that will affect 1 woman in 4 and 1 in 6 men at some point in their life.
+The reality is that domestic abuse is a crime that will affect 1 in 4 women and 1 in 6 men at some point in their life.

-However, remember that intervening and getting between your friend and their partner can be dangerous – for both you and them.
-As well as offering a listening ear, you can encourage your friend or relative to contact the agencies detailed on these pages.
+Intervening and getting between your friend and their partner can be dangerous, for both of you.
+Encourage your them to contact the agencies detailed on these pages.

-You can call these agencies on behalf of your friend or relative and see what support they offer and what advice they can give you to help.
+You can call these agencies on behalf of your friend or relative to see what support they offer and advice they can give you to help.

-- Refuge - has a ‘Support a Friend’ campaign can give you some practical ways to support your female friend.
+- Refuge - Their ‘Support a Friend’ campaign can give you some practical ways to support your female friend.

-- Crimestoppers - is a national charity which enables people to pass on sensitive information about crime anonymously.
+- Crimestoppers - A national charity enabling people to pass on sensitive information about crime anonymously.